Exclusive: ServerFarm CEO discusses data centre workforce woes

 “One of the things that ServerFarm is doing is focusing on key characteristics of individuals, and we find that often former veterans have the skill set that is easily transferable to the data center environment.
 So besides a solid package, we also offer competitive income and training for potential staff to take the skills they have gained in other locations, such as the military, and repurpose it for a dynamic growing industry.”

 In terms of the technologies ServerFarm is placing its bets on for the future, Papouchado says it’s more about the people using those technologies.

-“ServerFarm has heavily invested in the further of data centre infrastructures as-a-service through our work with our people, our processes and a unique portal that provides deep insight into an entire global data center portfolio.
+“ServerFarm has heavily invested in the further of data center infrastructures as-a-service through our work with our people, our processes and a unique portal that provides deep insight into an entire global data center portfolio.
 We strongly believe that the success of this organisation is not the technology but the training of the people who will be implementing this technology,” says Papouchado.

-“We choose to do this [invest in personnel] so we can offer our customers top-of-the-line teams to take the headache of running data centre infrastructure off their hands and let them focus on the apps of the future.”
+“We choose to do this [invest in personnel] so we can offer our customers top-of-the-line teams to take the headache of running data center infrastructure off their hands and let them focus on the apps of the future.”